 When a pastor preaches this way, he sets himself up as an authority over the biblical text.
 He may not mean to do this, but this is what he accomplishes.
 The model he shows to his congregation is one where we make the biblical text say what we want it to say rather than listening to what the text actually says.

 In his book 9 Marks of a Healthy Church, Mark Dever offers a simple and clear definition of expositional preaching.
 He says that the point of the text should be the point of the message.
-Genuine, biblical sermons start with the text of Scripture, seek to understand what that text teaches, and then proclaim that message to people so their lives will be changed by it.
+Genuine, biblical sermons start with the text of Scripture and seek to understand what that text teaches.
+They proclaim that message to people so their lives will be changed by it.

 2. By Abandoning the Text During the Sermon